jallanxjallan/hhp/stories/managing_conflicts.md

 ---
+create: 2 Jun 17:00
+model: gpt-4o-mini-2024-07-18
 note_id: 237
+source: stories/managing_conflicts.md
-status: 📝
+status: 🖊️
 title: Managing Conflicts
 ---

-1. Turning HHP into a legal institution depended on suborning individual agendas and personalities to the greater good of the firm
-1. HHP established set  policies to manage internal conflicts.
+This required a strategic submersion of personal ambitions and distinct personalities into the overarching goals of the firm.
+This collective ethos was sustained and nurtured through the establishment of robust policies designed to deftly manage and resolve internal conflicts.
+By prioritizing the greater good of the firm and encouraging a unified approach, HHP was able to maintain a harmonious and effective workplace, ensuring its continued prestige and success in the competitive legal industry.